V (singer): Early life and education

 V was born Kim Tae-hyung on December 30, 1995, in the Seo District of Daegu, and grew up in Geochang County.
 He is the eldest of three children, with a younger brother and sister.
+He is of the Gwangsan Kim clan.
 V first aspired to be a professional singer in elementary school.
 With his father's support, he began taking saxophone lessons in early middle school as a means of pursuing a musical career.

-V eventually became a trainee for Big Hit Entertainment after passing an audition in Daegu.
+He eventually became a trainee for Big Hit Entertainment after passing an audition in Daegu.
 After graduating from Korean Arts High School in 2014, V enrolled in Global Cyber University, graduating in August 2020 with a major in Broadcasting and Entertainment.
 As of 2021, he is enrolled at Hanyang Cyber University, pursuing a Master of Business Administration in Advertising and Media.